StefanSokic/SoyBeanML/README.md

 learning models to best predict which growing conditions and plant types produce optimal yields.
 ### Progress
-Different attempts at predicting yield are in different branches.
+Different attempts at predicting yield are in different branches and in files on the master branch.
 So far the completed branches are as follows:
 1. **univariate-linear-regression** - Using scikit learn  to predict yield based only on temperature.